EmergingTextiles: Understanding Our API

 How to Get API Data Into Excel

-Microsoft Excel (2016 and later) has a built-in feature called Power Query that can connect directly to our API.
+Microsoft Excel (2016 and later) connects to our API out of the box through a built-in feature called Power Query.
 You do not need to install any extra software.

 1